heprom/pymicro/doc/welcome.rst

 As of version 0.1 (august 2014), pymicro is organised around 4 packages:

-1. :mod:`pymicro.apps` contains a simple application to visualise and interact with 3D volumes;
+1. :py:mod:`pymicro.apps` contains a simple application to visualise and interact with 3D volumes;
-2. :mod:`pymicro.crystal` contains various modules to handle crystal lattices, crystallographic grains and to organise them into microstructures;
+2. :py:mod:`pymicro.crystal` contains various modules to handle crystal lattices, crystallographic grains and to organise them into microstructures;
-3. :mod:`pymicro.file` contains many helpers methods to handle typical file reading and writting found at ESRF, ANKA and Soleil;
+3. :py:mod:`pymicro.file` contains many helpers methods to handle typical file reading and writting found at ESRF, ANKA and Soleil;
-4. :mod:`pymicro.view` contains the two principal modules for 3D visualisation: vtk_utils.py for rendering still 3D images and vtk_anim.py to create animations.
+4. :py:mod:`pymicro.view` contains the two principal modules for 3D visualisation: vtk_utils.py for rendering still 3D images and vtk_anim.py to create animations.